WBMX: HD radio subchannels

-WWBX-HD1
+WBMX-HD1

-WWBX-HD1 simulcasts the analog signal of WWBX as Mix 104.1.
+WBMX-HD1 simulcasts the analog signal of WBMX as Mix 104.1.

-WWBX-HD2
+WBMX-HD2

 Active rock accounts for all regular programming on the HD2 digital subchannel.
-Branded as "WAAF", WWBX-HD2 also simulcasts over the HD2 digital subchannel of WEEI-FM and is available online via Audacy; both subchannels previously simulcast the analog signal of WAAF (107.3 FM) until that station was divested to the Educational Media Foundation on February 22, 2020.
+Branded as "WAAF", WBMX-HD2 also simulcasts over the HD2 digital subchannel of WEEI-FM and is available online via Audacy; both subchannels previously simulcast the analog signal of WAAF (107.3 FM) until that station was divested to the Educational Media Foundation on February 22, 2020.

-WWBX-HD3
+WBMX-HD3

-WWBX-HD3 formerly aired "Tomorrow's Hits Today", a contemporary hit radio format that focused on the very latest hits prior to their ascension to the top of the charts.
+WBMX-HD3 formerly aired "Tomorrow's Hits Today", a contemporary hit radio format that focused on the very latest hits prior to their ascension to the top of the charts.
 The HD3 subchannel has since been turned off.